Eric C Greathead

 #8341, b.
 1912, d.
 1915

-- Appears on charts:
+Appears on charts:

 Augustus Greathead was born in 1912 in Chester le Street, Durham, England.1 He was the son of John Greathead and Ethel Egglestone.
-He died in 1915 in Chester le Street, Durham, England.2 He was buried on 29 May 1915 in Cemetery, Pelton, Durham, England, in plot OD138.
+Augustus died in 1915 in Chester le Street, Durham, England.2 Augustus was buried on 29 May 1915 in Cemetery, Pelton, Durham, England, in plot OD138.
 George Morton aged 9 months was also buried in that plot on 6 May 1915.
 Augustus sisters Priscilla and Mary and their mother were buried in plot OD157 and sister Violet in OD 160.
 All four siblings and their mother died in 1915.3

 Priscilla Greathead